Ahelsamahy/Survive-Line/baseHeader.md

 ### Explain the log

-During the runtime of AI training session ,the algorithm displays statistics at the end of every generation, to have a better insight of what is going behind the curtains, the one here is taken from training session on the 2nd of Jan 2023.
+During the runtime of AI training session ,the algorithm displays statistics at the end of every generation.
+To have a better insight of what is going behind the curtains, the one here is taken from training session on the 2nd of Jan 2023.

 ```
  ****** Running generation 99 ******